Policies

 Equal Opportunity Law

-If you think that you have been subjected to discrimination under a WIOA Title I–financially assisted program or activity, you may file a complaint within 180 days from the date of the alleged violation with either:
+If you think that you have been subjected to discrimination under a WIOA Title I–financially assisted program or activity, you may file a complaint within 180 days from the date of the alleged violation with one of the following entities:

-• The local Workforce Development Board’s (WDB) Equal Opportunity Officer
+• Local Workforce Development Board Equal Opportunity Officer

-For a listing of Equal Opportunity Officers from a Workforce Development Board, visit https://bit.ly/2r9d3DN
+Visit https://bit.ly/2r9d3DN for a listing of Equal Opportunity Officers from a Workforce Development Board.

 • Director, Civil Rights Center, U.S. Department of Labor